dfo-pacific-science/dfo-salmon-ontology/docs/CONVENTIONS.md

 - **Examples:** `iao:0000112 "Concrete example of usage."@en` - Concrete examples of how this class is used (optional, 0..*)
 - **Notes:** `rdfs:comment "Editorial note."@en` - Optional editorial notes (NOT a definition)
 - **Alternative label:** `skos:prefLabel "Alternative Label"@en` - Optional secondary label for SKOS consumers (non-normative)
+- **SKOS mirror label:** When a class also carries `skos:prefLabel`, duplicate the same literal in `rdfs:label` so OWL tooling and SKOS consumers stay in sync.

 **Why these are required:** Labels help humans understand what you mean, definitions prevent confusion about scope, and source attribution ensures proper credit and traceability.
 Using `rdfs:label` and `IAO:0000115` aligns with OBO Foundry standards and ROBOT tooling expectations.
 The `skos:prefLabel` can optionally be added on OWL terms for SKOS consumers, but `rdfs:label` is primary and required.